Rosengate/exedra/README.md

 ```
 php -S localhost:9000
 ```
-Then open up your browser and type `http://localhost:9000/hello/world` to get your `Hello world`.
+Then open up your browser and type `http://localhost:9000/hello/world` to get your `HELLO WORLD`.

 Heads up to the documentation http://exedra.rosengate.com/docs for more detailed setup.